 Sole proprietors, independent contractors, and self-employed workers will also be able to take out a PPP loan for compensation or income that is not more than $100,000 in one year, as prorated for the covered period.

 The goal of this loan is to help businesses pay for their payroll and other overhead costs.
 Therefore, loan amounts can be up to 2.5x the business owner’s average monthly payroll costs, not exceeding $10 million for a first-time PPP loan.

-The U.S. Chamber of Commerce created a helpful guide on how to calculate payroll costs and how loan forgiveness can be reduced.
+The U.S. Chamber of Commerce created a helpful guide on how to calculate payroll costs.